leonjza/frida-boot/course/2-chapter-2/sleep.md

 Symbol "sleep" is at 0xcad60 in a file compiled without debugging.
 ```

-In `gdb` we have the same addres for `sleep`.
+In `gdb` we have the same address for `sleep`.
 Neat!
-Now again, ASLR will make this address change everytime a binary is run, so let's see if using `0xcad60` as an offset for the function from libc's base address will get us at the same location.
+Now again, ASLR will make this address change every time a binary is run, so let's see if using `0xcad60` as an offset for the function from libc's base address will get us at the same location.

 To do this start `gdb` on the `wpewleep_test` binary again and set a breakpoint on the `main` function with `b *main`.
 Next, run the binary with `r` and the program should pause after hitting the breakpoint.
 At this point the shared libraries should all have been loaded.
 Next, have a look at the processes memory map with `info proc map` (or `vmmap`):